kyleboas/tacticsjournal.com/_posts/2024/07/2024-07-10-spains-simple-passes-forward-are-refreshing.md

     <figcaption>Figure 1.2 - Lamine Yamal scores from long distance.</figcaption>
 </figure>

 Naturally, France will both retreat and spread out to mark the players in the wide areas.
 Lamine Yamal smartly pauses, dribbles, and pauses to wait for this movement before curling in a shot from a distance for the first goal.

-Yamal would never have this space without that pass forward from Carvajal.
+Lamine Yamal would never have this space without that first pass forward from Carvajal.
+It seems insignificant in the moment but it opens up the pitch.

 <figure>
     <img src="https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/07/10/Image-10Jul2024_00:17:42.png">